 Mt 16:1, Then the Pharisees and Sadducees came, and testing Him asked that He would show them a sign from heaven.

 Jn 6:30, There they said to Him, “What sign will You perform then, that we may see it and believe You?
 What work will You do?

 The Jews wanted something to stimulate their emotions and make chills go up their back.
 They tried to cater to their feelings—a false criterion.

 and Greeks seek after wisdom

 The Greeks did not have a Bible, so they were left to their philosophical speculation.
 They “seek” wisdom, but they did not find it.
-Like a countervailing pendulum, one system of philosophy contradicted another system so that all that remained was skepticism.
-Their skepticism was very much like the skepticism of today (postmodernism).
+Like a countervailing pendulum, one system of philosophy contradicted another method so that all that remained was skepticism.
+Their skepticism was very much like the unbelief of today (postmodernism).
 One system of ideas abrogated another system; they found no universal truth.
 Even Pilate calls out, “What is truth?”